Effects of surface tension and elasticity on critical points of the Kirchhoff-Plateau problem: Plane midline energy functionals

 Now, the last term we introduce is the one which accounts for changes of shape of the cross-section $\mathcal{A}(s)$ to penalize big shape modifications.
 In \eqref{eq:E_sh_tot}, depending on the choice of $\Phi_{\vect{p}}$, we will change the type of sections we are going to study.
 To satisfy the unshearable constraint of the cross-section, we can consider either specific geometric shapes or affine transformations in the plane perpendicular to the tangent vector $\vect{t}$.

-The specific examples of $\Phi_{\vect{p}}$ we are going to make in the following are: \begin{enumerate} \item {\em elliptical cross-section with fixed area}: given $a$ a semi-axis of the ellipse and $\Pi$ the area of the ellipse, the form of $\Phi_{\vect{p}}$ is given by
+The specific examples of $\Phi_{\vect{p}}$ we are going to make in the following are: \begin{enumerate} \item {\em elliptical cross-section with fixed area}: given a semi-axis of the ellipse denoted with $a$ and the area of the ellipse denoted with $\Pi$, the form of $\Phi_{\vect{p}}$ is given by

-\item {\em elliptical section with dilatation of the horizontal semi-axis from the equilibrium configuration deduced in the previous case}: given the horizontal semi-axis $a_0$ of the ellipse in the equilibrium configuration of the previous case and $\Theta(s) >0 $ the dilatation coefficient applied in each point of the cross-section $\mathcal{A}(s)$, the form of $\Phi_{\vect{p}}$ yields
+\item {\em elliptical section with a dilation of the horizontal semi-axis from the equilibrium configuration deduced in the previous case}: given the horizontal semi-axis $a_0$ of the ellipse in the equilibrium configuration of the previous case and $\Theta(s) >0 $ the dilation coefficient applied at each point of the cross-section $\mathcal{A}(s)$, the form of $\Phi_{\vect{p}}$ yields

 \item {\em oval cross-section with fixed area}: using as a model for the oval a limacon of Pascal \cite{Lawrence_1972}, let $\Pi$ be the area of the oval and $a$ be one half of the sum between the shorter and the longer horizontal semi-axes of the oval, then $\Phi_{\vect{p}}$ reads